kaanala/get-tweets-forum-user/README.md

-# Get Tweets From User
+# Get Tweets From @username

-Python script that getting tweets from the entered user using Twitter API.
+Python script that getting tweets from the entered @username using Twitter API.

 The script can get all* tweets from a user.